croquet/croquet-for-unity-demolition/README.md

 **IMPORTANT: During the next step the editor may appear to have frozen, possibly for some minutes.
 This is not a sign of failure; please be patient.**

 Press the Play button.
 The first time you do so after installation, C4U will notice that you have not yet installed the JavaScript build tools from the package.
-It will copy them across, and also run an `npm install` that fetches all Croquet and other dependencies that are needed.  *Depending on network conditions, this could take a minute or more - during which, because of Unity's scheduling mechanisms, nothing will appear in the console.*
+It will copy them across, and also run an `npm install` that fetches all Croquet and other dependencies that are needed.  *As noted above, depending on network conditions this could take a few minutes - during which, because of Unity's scheduling mechanisms, nothing will appear in the console.*

 In addition to the tools installation, because `Build JS on Play` is set C4U will run a full webpack build of the JavaScript code - eventually adding webpack's output to the console, each line prefixed with "JS builder".
 The first build of the game will take the longest; on subsequent runs the build process will be faster.